How to Watch 2025 Daytona SX, Wild Boar GNCC, and MXGP of Argentina on TV - Racer X

-On Saturday, riders will race the eighth round of the 17-round Monster Energy AMA Supercross (also round eighth of the 31-round 2025 SuperMotocross World Championship) in Daytona Beach, Florida.
+On Saturday, riders will race the eighth round of the 17-round Monster Energy AMA Supercross (also round eight of the 31-round 2025 SuperMotocross World Championship) in Daytona Beach, Florida.
 This is also the third round of the 250SX East Division Championship.

-The night show (heats, LCQs, and main events) broadcast will also be live on Peacock starting at 3 p.m.
-Eastern/1 p.m.
+The night show (heats, LCQs, and main events) broadcast will also be live on Peacock starting at 7 p.m.
+Eastern/4 p.m.
 Pacific.

 The SMX Video pass broadcast—which is available only outside of the United States—will start at the same time.
 There are Spanish and French broadcasts as a part of the 2025 SMX Video Pass this year.